 Hidden in Plain Sight: The Role of Corporate Board of Directors in Public Charity Lobbying

-Keywords: Corporate Political Activities, Corporate Governance, Board of Directors, Political Connections, Lobbying, Public Charities, Nonprofit Organizations
+Keywords: Corporate Political Activities, Corporate Social Responsibility, Board of Directors, Political Connections, Lobbying, Public Charities, Nonprofit Organizations

 JEL Classification: D72, G34, G38, P16